sandeepmj/javascript-variables-comparison-operators/README.md

 - Line Length - The longer the line of code gets, the harder it is to read and evaluate.
 Try to keep a line less than 80 characters long.
 - Line Break - If the line of code must be longer than 80 characters, break it onto a new line after an operator (+ , - , * , / , etc.)

-For example, reformated code with proper line breaks is now easier to read compared to the earlier code:
+For example, reformatted code with proper line breaks is now easier to read compared to the earlier code:

 ![](/img/easily-read.png)

 ### Exercise One (15 minutes)

+????????

 ## Variables

 Variables are placeholders for values.They can be any of the following:

-- Numbers.
+- **Numbers**.
-- Strings, that are made up of letter, words, sentences, etc.
+- **Strings**, that are made up of letter, words, sentences, etc.
-- A placeholder that receives its value based on computation or concatenation of other variables.
+- A **placeholder** that receives its value based on computation or concatenation of other variables.
-- A Boolean value, which can only be `true` or `false`.
+- A **Boolean** value, which can only be `true` or `false`.
+- An **Array** that holds a multiple values in one variable.
+- An **Object**...which I won't even define here, but [you can look it up](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) if you are curious.

 <br>